 Food and Beverages of the Irish Wake

 Since it is a party, there must be food and beverages.
-Whether it’s held in a public place or at a house, the family members usually provide the food and drinks.
-Some families ask their guests to bring dishes along and share them.
-Appetizers are an essential part of a party; however, there is a specific Irish food that you should go for.
-The menu should include vegetable platters, cold-cuts, potato wedges, shepherds, seafood, corned beef, and sandwiches.
-While for the proper toasts, beverages should include wine, scotch, Irish whiskey, and beer.
-On the other hand, there are always the alternative choices for non-alcohol drinkers, so the hosts shall never forget this.
+Whether it’s held in a public place or at a house or even the local pub, the family members usually provide the food and drinks.
+Some families ask their guests to bring dishes.
+Appetizers are an essential part of a party; from traditional Irish food to hearty roast dinners.

-Apparently, the Irish mythology has always included everything about the culture of Ireland.
-It has a lot of fascinating tales about warriors, fairies, and misfortune- everything.
-Funerals have always been part of the tales of the Irish legends.
-It is usually associated with a female spirit that wails at the funerals- the Banshee.
+Irish mythology has always included details about the ancient culture of Ireland.
+It tells us a lot of fascinating tales about warriors, fairies, magic and misfortune.
+Funerals have always been a part of the tales of Irish legends.
+The most common death-related character in Irish myth is the Banshee, a female spirit that wails at the funerals.

-After holding an Irish wake party, people head to the actual funerals.
-There, they believe that wailing is a sign of the presence of the Banshee.
+After holding an Irish wake party, people head to the funeral.
+There, they believe that hearing a wailing sound is a sign of the Banshee’s presence.
 She has always been a sign of doom and misfortune.
-The reason this female spirit wails at funerals is a way to make people aware of their destiny.
-However, wailing is actually part of any funeral or Irish wake; women usually have the tradition of doing so.
+The reason why this female spirit wails at funerals is to help make people aware of their own fate and destiny.

 Who is the Banshee?

-Well, what exactly is the role of the banshee?
-According to the Irish mythology, wailing and weeping seem to be the most part agreed upon.
-Besides, there are other notions that the legends still profess around the banshee.
-In fact, every family seems to have its own banshee.
-She lives nearby their residence and warns them when death is approaching.
-It is also said that in the Irish wakes the banshee stays around lamenting the family.
-Weird enough; people believe that this female spirit only laments the Milesian descendants.
+What exactly is the role of the banshee?
+According to the Irish mythology, her wailing and weeping are a sure omen of death.
+It is almost as if she is breaking the news to the family not that she is trying to warn them.
+Not every family has its own banshee.
+Oddly enough, people believe that this female spirit only laments the Milesian descendants.
 Most of the Milesians are those whose last names include Mac, Mc, or O’.

 The Origin of the Banshee’s Legend